guybrush/nexus/README.md

     restart   .. restart a running (or max crashed) program stop      .. stop a running program
     stopall   .. stop all running programs
-    runscript .. execute a script, defined in the package.json logs      .. access log-files
+    runscript .. execute a script, defined in a program's package.json logs      .. access log-files
     subscribe .. subscribe to events
-    server    .. start/stop/restart the nexus-server
+    server    .. start/stop/restart/reboot the nexus-server
     help      .. try `nexus help <command>` for more info

 note: ps, restart, stop, stopall, subscribe and `logs clean`